clojure-emacs/clj-refactor.el/README.md

 # clj-refactor.el

-A collection of simple clojure refactoring functions.
-Please send help.
+A collection of clojure refactoring functions.

 ## Installation